Stuart Gibson MSc MBACP BPC

-I provide focused, short-term counselling and in-depth, long-term therapy at comfortable consulting rooms in Waterloo and Farringdon.
+I provide focused, short-term counselling and in-depth, long-term therapy at comfortable consulting rooms in Farringdon.
 I offer dedicated support to people facing challenges and can help treat most emotional and psychological difficulties.
 I work with adults of all ages, cultural backgrounds, genders and sexual orientations.

 The relationship between counsellor and client (or therapist and patient) is a key element of the treatment I offer.
 My demeanour is generally warm, empathic and supportive and I can be challenging when appropriate.
 For some people, I simply provide a much-needed opportunity to be heard and understood.

 Mindful of boundaries, I offer a safe, confidential and reliable place in which people can talk openly about themselves so as to help them understand what might have contributed to their problems.
 Exploring emotions, thoughts, dreams, memories, behaviour and relationships can help people to change the way they respond to situations.
 I aim to assist this process by being curious and attentive to links and patterns.